-This Pareto Principle was propounded by the Italian Economist Vilfredo Pareto in the year 1906.
-While researching the property holding pattern he noticed that 80% of the property in Italy was owned by 20% of the population.
+The Italian Economist Vilfredo Pareto propounded this Pareto Principle in the year 1906.
+While researching the property holding pattern, he noticed that 80% of the property in Italy was owned by 20% of the population.
 Wealthy individuals constitute the 20% bracket of landowners.
-This helps us in understanding the concept of unequal distribution of wealth.
+This helps us understand the concept of unequal distribution of wealth.
 In many developing countries, 80% of the income of a country is contributed by 20% of the population.

-In the modern world, Pareto analysis is applicable in various types of business as well.
+In the modern world, Pareto analysis is also applicable in various types of business.
 It is a high-quality decision-making tool that scores the problems or parameters.
 The parameter with the highest score is of the highest value to the firm.

 Pareto Principles Application